carnar/twitter-stream/readme.md

     php artisan queue:listen

 ## Usage
-Go to homepage and view approved tweets or create an account and access to admin panel for approve o unapprove tweets.
+Go to homepage and view approved tweets or create an account and access to admin panel for approve or unapprove tweets.